Row concave Shape Decorative svg added to bottom

 • Special consideration is given to programs that either benefit many youth or give youth an opportunity they might not otherwise be able to access or afford

-• Applicants that receive funding must wait 1 year (12 mos) before applying again
+• Applicants that receive funding must wait 1 year (12 months) before applying again

 Applications are accepted year-round and awards are made every other month (Jan, Mar, May, July, Sept, Nov).